Stremio/stremio-addons/sip/p2p.md

 ## Supernodes

 To aid using the decentralized system in resource limited environments and the browser, we can introduce a concept of a "supernode".
+Delegated nodes (supernodes) would be all add-on creator nodes, and some pre-set nodes (similar to DHT bootstrap nodes).

 Such a node could be doing delegated routing (see https://github.com/ipfs/notes/issues/162), relaying `requestUpdate` messages, and caching content so as to make it more available (and over more transports).